Simplify Medicare by planning ahead

 - Enroll in Part D (prescription drugs) when you are first eligible (if you are not on a group health plan) to avoid penalties.

-- Part C (supplemental plans) or Medicare supplement plans – Medicare does not cover everything, and supplement plans can help with extra expenses.
+- Part C (Medicare Advantage) – Medicare does not cover everything, and these supplement plans can help with extra expenses.
 Most require Part A and B enrollment.
+Medigap (Medicare Supplement) plans can also provide supplemental coverage to Medicare.

 - Open enrollment – Medicare does offer a general election period from January 1 through March 31 if you missed your initial enrollment period for Part B. Your coverage will start July 1 of the year you enroll.
 For Part C and D changes, you can enroll in a new plan from October 15 to December 7 of every year, and coverage will start on January 1 of the next year.